 At the provincial level, there are more specific laws that govern alternative lending practices.
 Some provinces’ laws are more stringent than others.
 Still, collectively they’ve dramatically reduced the rates alternative lenders can charge on credit products, particularly payday loans.

-As more and more alternative lenders establish their presence in Canada, legislative efforts are likely to accelerate to ensure borrowers receive fair and honest treatment when they seek out these financing sources.
+As more and more alternative lenders establish their presence in Canada, legislative efforts are likely to accelerate.
+This is to ensure borrowers receive fair and honest treatment when they seek out these financing sources.

 High-cost credit products can impose financial hardship on borrowers who rely on them too liberally and are not attuned to the inherent costs and risks.
 These include: